obstetrics and gynecology, infectious disease

 Conclusion: This article will show how coronavirus has affected the pregnant population.
 It will include the transmission of the virus to the neonatal, the complications of the virus on the mother during pregnancy, and miscarriage statistics.
 Recent data has shown there are vaccines, perinatal transmission of antibodies from infected mothers, monoclonal antibodies therapy and preventable activities that are available to reduce transmission or lower severity of the virus during pregnancy for both the mothers or the neonates.
 Research data has shown the risk factors of an infected mother with coronavirus are very similar to a mother without the coronavirus infection.

 Williams T. The Effect of Coronavirus on the Pregnant Population.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.